2024 Lebanon war: 30 October

 Israeli struck Baalbek, killing 19 people, including eight women.
 20 strikes were reported in the area, five of which were in the city limits.

 The IDF claimed to have killed dozens of militants one day prior.
 Israeli airstrikes in Sohmor killed 11 people and injured 15 others.
 Israeli strikes killed 19 people, including eight women in two towns in Baalbek District.

 31 October

-On 31 October, SANA reported that Israeli strikes hit a number of residential buildings in Al-Qusayr, causing "material damage" to its industrial zone and some of its residential neighbourhoods killing 10 people, including civilians.
+On 31 October, SANA reported that Israeli strikes hit a number of residential buildings in Al-Qusayr, causing "material damage" to its industrial zone and some of its residential neighborhoods killing 10 people, including civilians.
 The IDF said that it struck Hezbollah command centers and weapon depots.

 Hezbollah fired rockets at the Haifa region, killing two Israelis, while four Thai workers and one Israeli national were killed in Metula.

 1 November

 At least 52 Lebanese people were killed and 72 wounded in Israeli airstrikes in northeastern Lebanon.

 An Israeli airstrike on a home in Amhaz killed at least 12 people and injured several others.